Hi, I am Jammie Elkins.

 I'm a wife, and mother of two beautiful children and three fur babies.
 I'm a lover of photography, laughing, music, volleyball, fruity candy, dr. pepper and especially my family and God.
 I am a big believer that God brings people together to celebrate in this life and I consider those I meet family.
 Welcome to my family!
 I can't wait to know the details of your story!

-Life As A Photographer, Questions & Answer
+Life As A Photographer / cinematographer, Questions & Answer

 It's not common for most people to automatically feel comfortable in front of the camera.
 Through the years I have developed my own techniques (mostly through humor) to help break through this barrier.
 I use games and movement throughout my sessions to help my clients relax.
 I also give specific tasks to bring out specific emotions.
 Within a matter of minutes I start seeing their true personalities shine through.
 It's beautiful to watch this transformation.
 The best part of my job is the opportunity to witness and capture the unique beauty that each of my clients possess.
 To also help them see it.
 I love people.
 I'm not shy and have many mom jokes (Dad jokes) that help me break the ice.
 I am invested in the people I meet which helps me to find their details.

 Through the years I have refined my editing/ branding style.
 I always begin by choosing the images from the session that support my specific branding style.
 I have the top of the line editing softwares through adobe.
-The two programs I use most are Lightroom and photoshop CC.
+The programs I use most are Lightroom and photoshop CC and premiere pro.
 I use Lightroom to adjust my base colors, contrasts, and lighting.
 Once I complete that process I use photoshop to complete my final touches.
 I create my own recipes through these two programs.
 As a profession I have studied color profiling to guarantee color correction.
 I also always shoot in raw to guarantee the best quality for my clients.

 I take much pride in being approachable.
 I know how hard it is to approach someone with concerns especially when it's regarding something so personal as their talents.
 I always remind my clients how important it is to me that they are not just satisfied with their final product but that they are very happy with their final images.